Urban planner: Canada

 Urban planners in Canada usually hold bachelor's degrees in planning or a master's degree, typically accredited as an M.Pl.
 (Master of Planning), MUP (Master of Urban Planning) MCP (Master of City Planning), MSc.Pl.
 (Master of Science in Planning), M.Pl.(Master of Urban and Regional Planning), MES (Master of Environmental Studies) or simply an MA (Master of Arts).

 Professional certification is offered by the Canadian Institute of Planners and its provincial and territorial affiliates.
 The Institute accredits planning education programs, and sets standards for entry into the profession.
 Each provincial or territorial body is responsible for licensing and regulating members within its borders.
 Provincial and territorial affiliates may allow certified members to use the title of Registered Professional Planner (RPP).

 Greece

 Urban planners in Greece typically graduate from Engineering faculties.
 Aristotle University of Thessaloniki and University of Thessaly are the two universities that provide undergraduate studies in urban planning in Greece.

+Hong Kong

+The Hong Kong Institute of Planners is the statutory corporation in Hong Kong regulating professional town planners' accreditation and development.
+Full members of the institute are eligible to register as a Registered Professional Planner through Planners Registration Board in Hong Kong.